UniversalDependencies/docs/_egy/feat/VerbClass.md

 </tr>
 </table>

 There are verbs with 1 to 6 radicals (Schenkel 2012: 183).
 If all radicals are strong, the abbreviation _lit_ (literal) is used, for example _č̣ṭ_ “say” is a 2-lit. verb.
 If the last radical is weak, the abbreviation _inf_ (infirma i.e. weak) is used, for example _mri̯_ “love” is a 3ae-inf verb.
 Verbs with a reduplicated radical are labelled with the abbreviation _red_ (reduplicata) and causative verbs with the abbreviation _caus_.
-Finally, there are defective verbs (_def_) which occur in one or two forms, and anomalous verbs (_anom_) which are used irregularly compared to other verbs of their class.
+Finally, there are defective verbs (_Def_) which occur in one or two forms, and anomalous verbs (_Anom_) which are used irregularly compared to other verbs of their class.

 ### <a name="1lit">`1lit`</a>: verb with 1 radical